sukovanej/effect-http/README.md

 const client = MockClient.make(api, { responses: { getValue: 12 } });
 ```

-### Scaling up
+## Scaling up

 For bigger applications, you might want to separate the logic of endpoints
 or groups of endpoints into separate modules.
-This section describes some
+This section shows how to do
-aproaches deal with it.
+that.
 Firstly, it is possible to declare endpoints independently of the `Api`
 or `ApiGroup` the're part of.
 Suppose we are creating a CMS system with
 articles, users, categories, etc. The API group responsible for management
 of articles would schematically look as follows.